Ben Forta

 Setting Breakpoints

-Find the line of code with the while loop in it, in our example it is Line 10.
-Then move your mouse to the left of the line number.
-You’ll see a dark red circle displayed.
-You can mouse up and down until the dark red circle is on the line you need.
-When it is, click it, and the dark red circle will turn bright red.
-That’s it, you’ve created a breakpoint.
+Find the line of code with the while loop (line 10).
+Move your mouse to the left of the line number — you'll see a dark red circle.
+Click it and it turns bright red.
+That's it, you've created a breakpoint.
+Here's what the screen will look like:

 Starting the Debugger